LSC-30055 - Biomedical Engineering

 A concise, 500-word article designed for a layperson

+In-course assessment.
 Concise, 500-word assignment.
-Students will write an article to describe a new, contemporary medical device or technique.
-The article should be written in the style of a newspaper report or popular magazine where the targeted readership is the general public.
+Students will write an article to describe a new, contemporary medical device or technique in a magazine style, where the targeted readership is the general public.

 2-hour, online open book exam to be taken within a 28-hour window